-Provided that, for reasons of confidentiality or sensitivity, a Committee by a majority decision of its members, or the Speaker, may determine that the audio or video recording of all or part of its proceedings shall not be made.
+Provided that for reasons of confidentiality or sensitivity, a Committee by a majority decision of its members, or the Speaker may determine that the audio or video recording of all or part of its proceedings shall not be made.

-- (2) The printed version of the debates shall remain the authentic and official version of the proceedings and the audio and video recordings shall not be considered as its substitute. - 299.
-Expunction of words from debates.- (1) If the Speaker is of the opinion that words have been used in debate which are defamatory, indecent, un-parliamentary or un-dignified, he may in his discretion or if his attention is invited by any Member towards such words, order that such words be expunged from the proceedings of the Assembly. - (2) The expunged words shall not be printed, published or mentioned by any person, including media, and, if so published, printed or mentioned, shall amount to breach of privilege of the Assembly.
+- (2) The printed version of the debates, shall remain the authentic and official version of the proceedings and the audio and video recordings shall not be considered as its substitute. - Expunction of words from debates.-(1) If the Speaker is of the opinion that words have been used in debate, which are defamatory, indecent, un-parliamentary or un-dignified, he may in his discretion or if his attention is invited by any Member towards such words, order that such words be expunged from the proceedings of the Assembly. - (2) The expunged words shall not be printed, published or mentioned by any person including media and if so published, printed or mentioned shall amount to breach of privilege of the Assembly. - (3) The portion of the proceedings of the Assembly so expunged, shall be denoted by asterisk and an explanatory foot-note shall be inserted in the proceedings as follows:-

-(3) The portion of the proceedings of the Assembly so expunged shall be denoted by asterisk, and an explanatory foot-note shall be inserted in the proceedings as follows:-
+Expunged as ordered by the Speaker".

-"Expunged as ordered by the Speaker".
+- 300. Custody of documents and records.-The Secretary shall have the custody of records, documents including the original documents notified in the gazette and papers belonging to the Assembly or any of its Committees or the Secretariat of the Assembly and he shall not permit any such record, documents or papers to be taken out of the Secretariat without the permission, in writing, of the Speaker. - 301.
+Secretary may authorize any officer.
+The Secretary may authorize any officer of the Assembly Secretariat to perform such duties as he may direct.

-- 300. Custody of documents and records.
-The Secretary shall have the custody of records, documents including the original documents notified in the gazette, and papers belonging to the Assembly or any of its Committees or the Secretariat of the Assembly, and he shall not permit any such record, documents, or papers to be taken out of the Secretariat without the permission, in writing, of the Speaker. - 301.
-Secretary to be ex-officio Secretary of Committees.- The Secretary shall be ex-officio Secretary to all the Committees of the Assembly, however, the Secretary may authorize any officer of the Assembly Secretariat to perform such duties as he may direct. - 302.
-Suspension of rules.- Whenever any inconsistency or difficulty arises in the application of these rules, any Member may, with the consent of the Speaker, move that any rule may be suspended in its application to a particular motion before the Assembly and if motion is carried, the rule in question shall stand suspended. - 303.
-Residuary powers of the Speaker.- Any matter arising in connection with the business of the Assembly and its Committees, for which no specific provision exists in these rules, shall be decided by the Speaker and his decision shall be final and all questions relating to the detailed working of these rules shall be regulated in such manner as the Speaker may, from time to time, direct. - 304.
+- 302. Suspension of rules.
+Whenever any inconsistency or difficulty arises in the application of these rules, any Member may, with the consent of the Speaker, move that any rule may be suspended in its application to a particular motion before the Assembly and if motion is carried, the rule in question shall stand suspended. - 303.
+Residuary powers of the Speaker.- Any matter arising in connection with the business of the Assembly and its Committees, for which no specific provision exists in these rules, shall be decided by the Speaker and his decision shall be final and all questions relating to the detailed working of these rules shall be regulated in such manner, as the Speaker may, from time to time, direct. - 304.
 Papers quoted to be laid before the Assembly.- If a Minister or a Parliamentary Secretary quotes in the Assembly a dispatch or other State paper which has not been presented to the Assembly, he shall lay the relevant paper before the Assembly: